 8:30 am to 5 pm

 Since February 2011, Officer Walter Dominguez has been assigned to the canine unit.
-In August 2014, K9 Alex, who is a three (3) year old Belgian Malinois, dual purpose dog, who is trained for patrol and narcotics detection, joined Officer Dominguez and the San Fernando Police Department canine unit.
+In 2017, K9 Loki, who is a three (3) year old Belgian Malinois, dual purpose dog, who is trained for patrol and narcotics detection, joined Officer Dominguez and the San Fernando Police Department canine unit.

 The primary initiative of the K9 team is to search for and locate suspects, evidence, narcotics that can be linked to a specific crime.